 This is when I really became a good student.
-I raised kids, study hard, taught my own classes, and made some good friends.
-And I learned a lot, both from my fellow graduate students—especially Darrell Arnold and John Ries—and from Professors Richard J. Blackwell and William C. Charron.
-(For more on my professor’s influence see the “academic genealogy” section of this website.)
-I’ve always had mixed feelings about attending St. Louis University, primarily because it often leads people to mistakenly assume that I’m religious.
-The idea of attending a Catholic university sent shivers down my spine before I started, and still haunts me to this day.
-Yet I received an excellent education there, for which I am immensely grateful.
+I helped raise my children, studied hard, taught my own classes, and made some good friends.
+I learned much, both from my fellow graduate students—especially Darrell Arnold and John Ries—and from my professors—most notably Richard J. Blackwell and William C. Charron.
+(For more on their influence on me see my “academic genealogy.”)
+I’ve always had mixed feelings about attending St. Louis University, which often leads people to mistakenly assume that I’m religious.
+The idea of attending a Catholic university sent shivers down my spine before I started, and haunts me to this day.
+Yet, I received an excellent education there for which I am immensely grateful.

-The other significant event was the addition of a new daugher in 1988.
-And like all my children, she has provided much joy and comfort.
+The other significant event was the addition of a new daughter in 1988.
+Like all our children, she has provided much joy.

 My first full-time job was at Ursuline College in Ohio—big mistake—both Ohio and the college.
-I rose to become chair of the philosophy department, had an office that overlooked the campus lake, but I still couldn’t wait to get out of Cleveland.
+I rose to become chair of the philosophy department and had an office that overlooked the campus lake, yet I wanted out of Cleveland.
 Still, I had some good students there, many of whom I recall fondly to this day.
 (Especially Darcie Amirault, Wendy Whidden, Michelle Fegatelli, Judy Anthes, Donna Owen, Mary Bartell, Nancy Poling, and Meredith von Saucken.)

-In 2000 I accepted a position as lecturer at the University of Texas at Austin, where I taught in both the philosophy and computer science departments.
+In 2000 I accepted a position as a lecturer at the University of Texas at Austin, where I taught in both the philosophy and computer science departments.
 I enjoyed teaching at this flagship university, and was always inspired walking through the quad whose main building features this inscription: “Ye shall know the truth and the truth shall set you free.”

 We left Austin in 2009 to follow our grown children to the Northwest—it was lonely in Texas without them.
-Since then I have taught part-time at a few different institutions, but spend most of my time focused on my own writing and research.
+Since then I have taught part-time at a few different institutions, but now spend most of my time doing my own writing and research.
 I have left teaching behind, with no desire to return.
 As the lyrics of an old Cat Stevens song say: “I’m not making love to anyone’s wishes, only for that light I see, Cause when I’m dead and lowered low in my grave, that’s gonna be the only thing that’s left of me.”

 My wife Jane has been the only woman I have ever loved, and we have been married for more than 30 years.
 (Update 2020.
 Now over 40 years.)
-She is an extraordinary woman in every conceivable way; intelligent, thoughtful, introspective, and conscientious, while at the same time possessing a heart full of warmth, compassion, and love.
-As if that is not enough she is extraordinarily physically fit.
+She is an extraordinary woman in every respect; intelligent, thoughtful, introspective, disciplined, conscientious, and, at the same time, possesses a heart full of warmth, compassion, and love.
 She is too good for this world.
-For her the only appropriate words are not my own but those of the Bard’s:
+For Jane, the most appropriate words are not my own, but the Bard’s: